jstrieb/github-stats/README.md

 access token to collect statistics on private repositories that an external service would be unable to access.

+## Disclaimer

+If the project is used with an access token that has sufficient permissions to read private repositories, it may leak details about those repositories in error messages.
+For example, the `aiohttp` library—used for asynchronous API requests—may include the requested URL in exceptions, which can leak the name of private repositories.
+If there is an exception caused by `aiohttp`, this exception will be viewable in the Actions tab of the repository fork, and anyone may be able to see the name of one or more private repositories.

 # Installation

 <details>